 If you are searching for a Waco attorney who can help you get relief from credit card debt, contact Simer & Tetens.
 Our firm may be able to assist you by:

-- Helping you understand the pros and cons of a bankruptcy filing
+- Assisting you understand the pros and cons of a bankruptcy filing.

 Payday Loans and Bankruptcy